WrestleMania 21: Reception

+The Sumo match between the Big Show and Akebono was universally panned with Dave Meltzer giving it no stars, and it has frequently topped lists for worst WrestleMania matches and worst matches in overall.
+Reflecting on the match in 2018, Big Show said that he believed it was the "most embarrassing moment in wrestling."

 For the Staples Center's 10th anniversary in 2009, WrestleMania 21 was ranked number 7 on the list of greatest moments in the venue's history as voted by fans.

 Aftermath

 Batista and Triple H's feud would continue to Backlash where Batista and Triple H had a rematch for the World Heavyweight Championship.
 Batista won the match after a Batista Bomb.
 Following that, the two concluded their storyline at Vengeance where Batista scored the third and final win over his former mentor inside Hell in a Cell.
 Shortly thereafter, Batista was drafted to the SmackDown! brand, ending their feud and taking the title with him to his new brand, while Triple H went on hiatus.
-14 years later, at WrestleMania 35, Triple H (as a face) would defeat Batista (as a heel) in a No Holds Barred match with Triple H's career on the line.
+14 years later, at WrestleMania 35, Triple H (as a face) would defeat Batista (as a heel) in a No Holds Barred match with Triple H's career on the line, which also was Batista's last match as an in ring competitor as he would retire shortly after.

-John Cena and JBL continued to feud until Judgment Day, where they faced off in an "I Quit" match for the WWE Championship, which Cena won.
+John Cena and John "Bradshaw" Layfield (JBL) continued to feud until Judgment Day, where they faced off in an "I Quit" match for the WWE Championship, which Cena won.
 Shortly after, Cena was drafted to Raw, ending their feud and taking the title with him.

 Edge would hold on to his Money in the Bank briefcase until the following year at New Year's Revolution, where he cashed in the briefcase on John Cena after Cena just competed in an Elimination Chamber match, to retain his WWE Championship.

 Shawn Michaels and Kurt Angle would continue their feud and face off again at Vengeance with Michaels picking up the win.